If you’re not already familiar with the Scrub Daddy sponge, it’s a popular kitchen scrubber that changes texture in hot water vs. cold water:

-Scrub Daddy adapts/converts to the perfect texture — either soft (hot) or hard (cold) — for a multitude of uses!
+The Scrub Daddy smiley face sponge adapts/converts to the perfect texture — either soft (hot) or hard (cold) — for a multitude of uses!

 The material is rough and coarse.
 It’s been lab tested on all kinds of surfaces, including glass, ceramics, plastic, stainless steel, non-stick cookware, all your appliances and countertops, and it won’t scratch any surfaces.
 The material also rinses completely clean.
 When you use it and get all kinds of debris, like pasta sauce that’s totally red, or you scrub some black stuff off the bottom of the pan, you just rinse it under warm water and everything rinses out of it.
 It’s also dishwasher- and machine-washer safe.
 It always comes back bright yellow and clean.
 It’s been lab tested for 2 months and showed no odors and no aesthetic changes to the product.
 Source

 NOTE: There’s now a Scrub Mommy sponge that is “rough” (like the Scrub Daddy sponge) on one side, and “soft” (like an absorbent sponge) on the other side.
 It’s great!
 Here’s my review of Scrub Mommy sponges.

 Here are some of the best things about Scrub Daddy sponges, in my opinion:

 - Each smiley face scrubber has lots of bumps and jagged edges.
 These work by getting into the deep nooks and crannies of your cleaning surfaces, especially corners.

 - Scrub Daddy sponges don’t scratch any surfaces — whether they’re used soft (hot) or hard (cold).